unexpectedpanda/retool/readme.md

 * `-x` Export dat in legacy parent/clone format
 * `-g` Enable most filters (-bcdefmrs)
 * `-l` Filter by languages using a list (see `user-config.yaml`)
-* `-s` Enable supersets: special editions, game of the year editions, and collections replace standard editions
+* `-s` Supersets (special editions, game of the year editions, and collections) replace standard editions
 * `-a` Exclude applications
 * `-b` Exclude bad dumps
 * `-c` Exclude compilations with no unique titles